-The primary sequence contains all the information to define the three dimensional structure of a protein and its biological functions.
+The primary sequence contains all the information to define the three-dimensional structure of a protein and its biological functions.
 The mutation or deletion of any amino acid may have a big impact on folding and stability.
 It takes nanoseconds (ns) for the peptide to form an intermolecular contact.
-The timescales of loop closing is 10 nanosecond (ns).
-The formation of alpha-helical peptides is 200 ns, beta hairpins and mini-proteins in 1–10 ms timescale.
+The timescale of loop closing is 10 nanoseconds (ns).
+The formation of alpha-helical peptides is 200 ns, beta hairpins, and mini-proteins in 1–10 ms timescale.
 Many studies had a very good agreement between measured and calculated folding rates.
-Many factors such as temperature, pH, molecular chaperones, salts, and denaturant may affect a peptide in reaching its native state.
+Many factors such as temperature, pH, molecular chaperones, salts, and denaturants may affect a peptide in reaching its native state.

 So it is critical to minimize factors that affect protein refolding.
 A successful folding should have inadequate denaturant concentrations to destabilize the native state of a peptide or protein.
 GuHCL can be used in order to disrupt the hydrophobic interactions within the tertiary structure.

-The final dialyzed protein solution was clarified by centrifugation (18000×g at 2–8°C for 20 minutes) and the supernatant separated by RP-HPLC.
+- The final dialyzed protein solution was clarified by centrifugation (18000×g at 2–8°C for 20 minutes) and the supernatant was separated by RP-HPLC.